 Lead can be found in many places in your home, such as in peeling and chipping lead paint, dust from lead paint, soil in your yard, tap water from lead pipes or lead solder, pottery, crystal, ceramic dishes, and toys.

 If you see chipping or peeling paint in the interior of your home, or if you see damaged paint or bare soil outside your home:

-If renovations will disturb exterior paint, Department of Environmental Management Air Pollution Control Regulation No. 24 requires you to give neighbors living within 50 feet of your home five days written notice of the work.
+If renovations will disturb any amount of exterior lead paint, Department of Environmental Management Regulation 250-RICR-120-05-24 – Removal of Lead-Based Paint from Exterior Surfaces requires you to give neighbors living within 50 feet of your home seven days written notice of the work.
+Link to SOS Regulation.

-You can hire a Rhode Island Certified Environmental Lead Inspector to test paint, soil, dust, and water in and around your home for lead hazards.
-A clearance inspection that includes dust wipe samples is required after interior renovation, repair, or painting in pre-1978 homes. more
+You can hire a Rhode Island licensed Lead Inspector to test paint, soil, dust, and water in and around your home for lead hazards.
+Cleaning verification or a clearance inspection that includes dust wipe samples is required after interior renovation, repair, or painting in pre-1978 homes. more